DimitriFinger/jwt-postgres/README.md

 This app consist in a dockerized login system built with:

-- ReactJS and styled-components: frontend application.
+- ReactJS and styled-components
-- NodeJS: Express used on backend.
+- NodeJS
-- Knex: query builder for database.
+- Knex
-- JWT: authentication system.
+- JWT
-- PostgreSQL: database to store user data.
+- PostgreSQL
-- Nginx: proxy server.
+- Nginx
 - Docker